oracle/graal/docs/reference-manual/native-image/guides/specify-class-initialization.md

     javac SaxXMLParser.java
     ```

-3. Build a native executable, running the class initializer at runtime:
+3. Build a native executable, explicitly running the class initializer at runtime:
     ```bash
     native-image --initialize-at-run-time=SaxXMLParser -o runtime-parser SaxXMLParser
     ```
-    The `-o` option specifies the name for the output file.
+    You can leave out the `--initialize-at-run-time=SaxXMLParser` option in this example because the class initializer of `SaxXMLParser` parses XML to initialize the `document` field, which means it is not safe to initialize the class at build time automatically.
-    If your Java project structure is different, make sure to pass necessary JAR file(s) on the classpath using `-cp <ClasspathForYourProject>`.
+    The `-o` option specifies the name of the output file.

-4. Run the application from a native executable and `time` the results:
+4. Run and `time` the native application:
     ```bash
     time ./runtime-parser
     ```